ivao-brasil/booking.br.ivao.aero/README.md

 ```

 - [ ] You have done the easy part, now you have to complete your translations in your newly created translation file.
-- [ ] Once completed, created a merge request for review.
+- [ ] Once completed, create a merge request for review.